Flatcar: Heavy capacity flatcars

 Heavy capacity flatcars are cars designed to carry more than 100 ST. They often have more than the typical North American standard of four axles (one two-axle truck at each end), and may have a depressed center to handle excess-height loads as well as two trucks of three axles each (one at each end) or four trucks (two at each end) of two axles each, connected by span bolsters.
-Loads typically handled include electrical power equipment and large industrial production machinery.
+Loads typically handled for the heavy capacity flatcars include electrical power equipment and large industrial production machinery.

 Circus use

 A circus train is a modern method of conveyance for circus troupes.
 One of the larger users of circus trains was the Ringling Bros. and Barnum & Bailey Circus (RBBX), a famous American circus formed when the Ringling Brothers Circus purchased the Barnum and Bailey Circus in 1907, merged in 1919, and closed permanently as a merged company in May 2017.

 Remote control use

 Some companies, such as CSX Transportation, have former wood-carrying flatcars rebuilt into platforms which mount remote control equipment for use in operating locomotives.
 Such platforms are fitted with appropriate headlights, horns, and air brake appliances to operate in the leading position on a cut of cars (i.e. coupled ahead of the locomotive).